Who is SEW?

 The overarching objective of Dr. Laugero’s research is to understand the physiological mechanisms that link emotion, eating behavior, and energy metabolism.
 Research studies are designed to test in children and adults 1) the interactions of psychosocial and metabolic regulation of eating behavior and physical activity and 2) the effects of nutrition and physical activity on the physiology of behavioral reactivity and function.
 Overall, studies currently being conducted and developed by the Laugero lab research team enlist functional brain imaging, metabolomics, neuroendocrine evaluation, and qualitative methods to 1) better understand factors that shape food choice, dietary patterns, and physical activity in children and adults of differing body composition and 2) assess interventions that facilitate healthy eating behavior.

-Stephanie is a program assistant in the Center for Health and Community at the University of California, San Francisco.
+Stephanie is a program coordinator in the Center for Health and Community at the University of California, San Francisco.
 Stephanie provides administrative support as well as web site development and maintenance.

 Jennifer is a financial analyst in the Center for Health and Community at the University of California San Francisco.
 She manages the financial aspects of the center and its grant and coordinates intercampus meetings.